puffyCid/artemis-api/artemis-docs/docs/Intro/Collections/format.md

   - `filter` Whether to filter the artifact data through the `filter_script`.
     This is **optional** by default nothing is filtered
   - `[aritfacts.amcache]` Artifact configuration parameters
-    - `alt_drive` Use an alternative drive when collecting data.
-This parameter is optional
+    - `alt_file` Use an alternative `amcache` file when collecting data.
+This configuration is **optional**

-The example above collects one artifact (`Amcache`) on a Windows system and outputs the results the local system at the path `./tmp/amcache_collection`
+The example above collects one artifact (`Amcache`) on a Windows system and outputs the results the local system at the path ./tmp/amcache_collection

 If we wanted to collect more than one artifact we could use a collection like the one below: